morrowwolf/Barony13/.github/RULES.md

 **1.1.0: Be active.** Do not hide in a closet somewhere for the entire game.
 If you have to leave the game, adminhelp so we can replace you and keep the game going.

 **1.1.1: Don't teamkill when part of a team,** such as when you are skeleton serving a Witch.
-"Lone wolf" antagonists do not need to follow this rule.
+"Lone wolf" antagonists do not need to follow this rule, nor do leaders of group antagonists (such as the Witch).

 ## Discord Rules